 Elisabeth has more than 30 years of experience in corporate affairs and communications.
 She started as a journalist, contributing to newspapers, radio programs and magazines and writing several books.
-Elisabeth has an in-depth understanding of the not-for-profit, government and corporate sectors, and her most recent roles were as GM Corporate Affairs at Rural Ambulance Victoria, Head of Communications at the Bushfire Appeal Fund and Head of Corporate Affairs at national youth mental health foundation headspace.

-Elisabeth is currently the CEO of youth homelessness organisation, Ladder.
+Elisabeth has an in-depth understanding of the not-for-profit, government and corporate sectors, and her most recent roles were as GM Corporate Affairs at Rural Ambulance Victoria, Head of Communications at the Bushfire Appeal Fund, Head of Corporate Affairs at national youth mental health foundation headspace and as the CEO of youth homelessness organisation, Ladder.
 Working with young people and communities to ensure they have the best outcomes possible has been a focus for the past decade.

 Elisabeth has a Masters of Communications and her thesis was on the role sport plays in building social inclusion.
 She is a Fellow of the Public Relations Institute of Australia and has won international awards for government engagement campaigns.